A Note to the Coach Who’s Winning and Drowning at the Same Time

 A builder sets up Stripe, runs a test transaction, confirms the checkout works, and launches.
 The payment gateway is still in test mode.
 Every real transaction either fails silently or processes without actually charging the card.

-From the builder’s analytics, opt-ins are rolling in.
-From the buyer’s experience, nothing works.
-From the business owner’s bank account, nothing is arriving.
+From the builder's dashboard, opt-ins are rolling in.
+From the buyer's experience, nothing works.
+From the business owner's bank account, nothing is arriving.

 More than 60% of online purchases happen on mobile.
 Most funnels are built on a desktop.

-A page that renders perfectly on a 27-inch monitor (readable text, properly sized buttons, a clean checkout form) can be completely unusable on a phone.
+A page that renders perfectly on a 27-inch monitor can be completely unusable on a phone.
 Buttons too small to tap.
 Text overflowing its container.
-A submit button sitting below the fold where nobody scrolls.
+A checkout button sitting below the fold where nobody scrolls.

-The builder checks the funnel on their desktop.
+The builder checks the funnel.
 Looks great.
 Sends traffic.
 The traffic is mostly mobile.
-The mobile experience is broken.
-Conversion rates crater and nobody can figure out why, because the funnel looks fine.
+Conversion rates crater and nobody knows why — because the funnel looks fine.
+From the one place it was never going to matter.

 Most funnels connect to an email platform, a CRM, a webinar tool, and one or more automation layers.
 Each connection is a potential conflict point.

 The most common version: two tools trying to update the same contact record simultaneously.
 Duplicate entries.
 Incorrect tags.
-Automations that appeared to fire in the logs but produced nothing on the other end.
+Automations that appeared to fire in the logs but produced nothing on the receiving end.

-You can’t test integrations in isolation and assume they’ll play nice together.
-The full chain has to be tested end-to-end.
+You can't test integrations in isolation and assume they'll cooperate.
+The full chain — every tool, every trigger, every output — has to be tested together, end-to-end.

 This one is quiet and expensive.

-A domain that shows “Not Secure” in a visitor’s browser is a conversion killer.
-And most visitors won’t tell you about it.
-They’ll just close the tab.
+A domain showing "Not Secure" in a visitor's browser is a conversion killer.
+And most visitors won't tell you.
+They'll close the tab and never come back.

 In ClickFunnels, SSL status has to be manually verified after domain setup.
-The platform doesn’t always make this obvious.
-The verification step is easy to skip, especially when the domain appears connected and the page loads without errors.
+The platform doesn't make this obvious.
+The verification step is easy to skip — especially when the domain appears connected and the page loads without errors.

-The most important test you’ll ever run on a funnel is the end-to-end buyer test.
-Going through your own funnel, on a mobile device you didn’t build it on, with a real payment method, as a brand new visitor who has never seen your brand before.
+The most important test you'll ever run on a funnel is the end-to-end buyer test.
+Going through your own funnel, on a mobile device you didn't build it on, with a real payment method, as a cold visitor who has never seen your brand before.

-Most funnel builders have never done this.
-Every failure I just described would be caught immediately if they had.
+Every failure I just described would be caught immediately if that test had been run.
+Most of the time, it isn't.

-After years of seeing the same patterns repeat, I developed a pre-launch protocol that Creative Dash now applies to every funnel we deliver.
-It’s the reason our clients don’t discover their funnel is broken on launch day.
+After years of watching the same patterns repeat, I built a pre-launch protocol that Creative Dash now applies to every funnel we deliver.
+It's why our clients don't discover their funnel is broken on launch day.

-• Confirm payment gateway is in live mode and verify a real charge appears in the processor dashboard.
+• Confirm payment gateway is in live mode.
+Verify a real charge appears in the processor dashboard.

-• Test the complete funnel end-to-end on at least two different mobile devices.
+• Test the complete funnel end-to-end on at least two different mobile devices — not the preview, actual devices.

-• Complete a real transaction and confirm all automation outputs in every connected system.
+• Complete a real transaction and confirm every automation output in every connected system.

 • Check SSL status manually in domain settings after every new domain connection.